Combining clustering of variables and feature selection using random forests: Simulation study

-However, as illustrated in Figure~\ref{fig:res_covsurf_don60}, our methodology chooses to cut the dendrogram in $K^*=10$ clusters.
-The structure in 9 groups of correlated variables is conserved and the 10-th cluster only contains 8 noise variables. \b{VSURF} applied on the $K^*=10$ associated synthetic variables selects 4 of them.
+Our methodology chooses to cut the dendrogram in $K^*=10$ clusters (see Figure~\ref{fig:res_covsurf_don60}).
+The structure in 9 groups of correlated variables is conserved and the 10-th cluster only contains 8 noise variables. \b{VSURF} applied on the $K^*=10$ associated synthetic variables selects $m=4$ of them.
 The two groups of informative numerical variables and the two groups of informative mixed variables are retained.

-In this more difficult context where $n << p$, the \b{CoV/VSURF} methodology misses the informative groups of categorical variables.
+Thus, contrary to the case with $n = 600$ observations (see Figure~\ref{fig:dendro_600}), where the group structure is perfectly identified and all informative variables selected, in this more difficult context where $n < p$, the \b{CoV/VSURF} methodology still retrieves the group structure in the dendrogram (see Figure~\ref{fig:dendro_60}) but misses the informative groups of categorical variables in the selection step.
 This can be explained by the fact that those variables are binary, hence less explanatory than the numerical ones. \b{VSURF} applied on the 120 original variables only selects 8 variables, with at least one per group selected by our approach, and still no informative categorical variable are retained.